Black Spectre: Black Spectre (organization)

 Mandrill was able to learn Daredevil's identity when he enthralled the Black Widow with his powers, and he then confronted Daredevil as Matt Murdock before escaping.
 Nekra and Black Spectre, with the Silver Samurai, kidnapped Shanna the She-Devil who was able to resist the Mandrill's powers.
-Mandrill planned to dissect Shanna's brain to determine how she was able to resist him.
-Silver Samurai and Black Spectre attacked the Empire State Building and jammed all of America's communication lines.
-Mandrill and Nekra captured Daredevil, planning to have him dissected as well.
-Mandrill entered the White House and sat in the President's chair when Daredevil attacked him.
-Mandrill and Daredevil battled on the roof until the zeppelin carrying Black Spectre exploded, allowing Mandrill the chance to escape.
+Mandrill wanted to dissect the brain of Shanna to determine how she was able to resist him.
+Silver Samurai joined Black Spectre in an attack on the Empire State Building and jammed all lines of communication in America.
+Mandrill and Nekra took Daredevil captive, planning to have him dissected as well.
+Mandrill entered the White House and sat in the President's chair, and then Daredevil attacked him.
+Mandrill fought Daredevil on the roof but the zeppelin carrying Black Spectre exploded, allowing Mandrill the chance to escape.

-Later Daredevil came into possession of the Omega Drive, a piece of hardware which contained secretive information on five criminal organizations A.I.M., HYDRA, the Secret Empire, the Black Spectre and Agence Byzantine.
+Later Daredevil came into possession of the Omega Drive, a piece of hardware which contained secretive information on five criminal organizations A.I.M., Hydra, the Secret Empire, the Black Spectre and Agence Byzantine.
 This sensitive information could take down all these organizations, so they formed a conglomeration named Megacrime and they tracked down the superhero.
 After Black Spectre had framed Black Cat in an attempt to get the Omega Drive back which failed, Felicia left a note for Matt before she left warning him of Black Spectre's plot.
 Daredevil was able to get Reed Richards help in leaking Black Spectre's information to the Daily Bugle leading to their takedown as a warning.

 In one of his missions, the Punisher learned of the existence of the Omega Drive from Black Spectre operatives and decided to find Daredevil.
 Reed Richards, whose technology had been used to create the coveted drive, asked Spider-Man to contact Daredevil.
 Both Punisher and Spider-Man found Daredevil and the three men had to work together against the conglomeration Megacrime.
 Later when Daredevil was being hunted down by the other Megacrime operatives, a group of Black Spectre agents show up to everyone's surprise and steals the Omega Drive.
 It was later revealed that these agents were actually some of Daredevil's teammates from the New Avengers who performed this ruse as part of his plan to be able to get the other Megacrime organizations off his back.